sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

  Add VrfOrch as a member of VxlanOrch.
 For L3 tunnels, VxlanOrch creates ingress and egress VRFs and maintains the mapping

  ### IntfsOrch
  Add IntfsOrch as a member of VxlanOrch.
-For L3 tunnels, VxlanOrch creates ingress and egress RIFs based on VNET interface table and maintains the mapping.
+For L3 tunnels, VxlanOrch creates ingress and egress RIFs based on VNet interface table and maintains the mapping.
 IntfsOrch must also create subnet routes and ip2me routes for the corresponding VRF.

  ### FdbOrch
  Add VxlanOrch as a member of FDBOrch.
 For FDB entries learnt on remote VTEP, app-fdb-table shall be updated and programmed to SAI by getting the BridgeIf/RemoteVTEP mapping from VxlanOrch.